Joe2308/hooplife-ms4/README.md

 I used Stack overflow for advice when I was stuck on a problem.

 ## [Slack](https://app.slack.com/client/T0L30B202)
-Fellow students offered excellent advice and solution on the code institue thread on Slack.
+Fellow students offered excellent advice and solutions on the code institute thread on Slack.

 ## **[BACK TO TOP](#content-quick-links)** *
 <hr style="height:5px;border-width:0;color:gray;background-color: #005b96">